The Fancy Dress Party

 But Chatter couldn’t talk, so he couldn’t say he was sorry.

 By the door Ali laughed.
-Charlie had become very naughty since he’d started wearing his chimpanzee-suit.
+Sam had become very naughty since he’d started wearing his chimpanzee-suit.
 But he was good fun, too.

 Mrs Adams had had enough.
 ‘All right, don’t speak.
 And don’t take off your chimpanzee-suit.
 You can go to school in it, for all I care.
 Let’s see what Miss Pretende-Sterne has to say.
 She’ll make you sorry, all right!’

-And, holding Chatter with one hand, she quickly dressed him in Charlie’s school trousers, socks, shoes, shirt and blazer.
+And, holding Chatter with one hand, she quickly dressed him in Sam’s school trousers, socks, shoes, shirt and blazer.
 She even fastened his tie for him.

 Ali giggled, but Chatter kept quiet.
 So long as this crazy zoo-keeper didn’t try to skin him alive he didn’t care what she dressed him in.